ViktorFairuschin/vae/README.md

 ![equation](equations/light_mode/2.svg#gh-light-mode-only)

-Unfortunately, the integral in equation (2) is hard to compute since it must be evaluated over all configurations of the latent variable z.
+Unfortunately, the integral in equation (2) is hard to compute since it must be evaluated over all configurations of the latent variables z.
 Variational inference solves this problem by approximating the posterior distribution p(z|x) in equation (1) using optimization.